github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 Running a subset of queries in a CodeQL pack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Additionally, CodeQL CLI v2.8.1 or later, you can include a path at the end of a pack specification to run a subset of queries inside the pack.
+If you are using CodeQL CLI v2.8.1 or later, you can include a path at the end of a pack specification to run a subset of queries inside the pack.
 This applies to any command that locates or runs queries within a pack.

 The complete way to specify a set of queries is in the form ``scope/name@range:path``, where: